 In-person services are by appointment only.
-Please wear a mask if you have an in-person appointment at the Embassy, Consulate General, or one of the five consular agencies.
 The consular agencies are accepting payment by credit card only.

 One can become a U.S. Citizen through a variety of means—birth in the United States, birth abroad to a U.S. citizen parent, or through the naturalization process.
 For all of these, a specific series of legal requirements must be met.
 At the U.S. Embassy and Consulates in Spain, we can provide certification of U.S. citizenship for eligible individuals born abroad to U.S. citizen parents.
 We also process Certificates of Loss of Nationality for those U.S. citizens who would like to give up their U.S. citizenship or believe that they have expatriated themselves.

 International parental child abduction is the removal or retention of a child outside their country of habitual residence in breach of another parent or guardian’s custody rights.

 One of the highest priorities of the Department of State and U.S. embassies and consulates abroad is to provide assistance to U.S. citizens incarcerated abroad.
 The Department of State is committed to ensuring fair and humane treatment for U.S. citizens imprisoned overseas.
 We stand ready to assist incarcerated citizens and their families within the limits of our authority in accordance with international, domestic, and foreign law.
 More informaton available at Travel.State.gov.